wzhouiup/Acer-Aspire-E5-575G-55KK-Hackintosh/README.md

 Use config_HD615_620_630_640_650.plist from the guide (rename to config.plist).
 I recommend using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) if/when making changes to a .plist.

-These files and some more resources can be found in the repo.

 -----

 **Follow these guides after installation**